EyeOfMidas/threejs-spatial-text/README.md

 The correct approach here is to make a font texture and then build up a sentence using UV mapping instead.
 Definitely a future goal of mine, but for now this implementation is good enough.

 ## lil-gui Issues
-For some bizarre reason, adding a lil-gui to this project (anywhere!
-Just `new GUI()` and you'll see it!) causes the canvas textures to duplicate.

-I'm still trying to figure this out too; any suggestions or PRs are welcome.
+Adding a lil-gui to the scene causes the dom content to re-load again.
+I set the `loaded()` function in `main.js` to clear out the scene when it's called but it would be nice to not have to do this.
+There might be some remnants of the previous call left behind...